Action Hints: Semantic Typicality and Context Uniqueness for Generalizable Skeleton-based Video Anomaly Detection: Conclusion

 \section{Conclusion}

-~ In this paper, we identify the advantages of the skeleton-based approach in ZS-VAD, and introduce a novel framework that can generalize to various target scenes with typicality and uniqueness learning.
+~ In this paper, we identify the advantages of the skeleton-based approach in zero-shot video anomaly detection, and introduce a novel framework that can generalize to various target scenes with semantic typicality and context uniqueness learning.
 First, we propose a language-guided typicality modeling module that effectively learns the typical distribution of normal and abnormal behavior.
-Secondly, we propose a test-time uniqueness analysis module to derive scene-adaptive boundaries.
-Experiments demonstrate the effectiveness of our model. \textbf{Limitations and future work:} Our work aims to exploit the full potential of skeleton data in the ZS-VAD task, while the complex relationships between behaviors and scenes will be left for future work.
+Secondly, we propose a test-time context uniqueness analysis module to derive scene-adaptive boundaries.
+Comprehensive experiments across four large-scale VAD datasets demonstrate the effectiveness and generalizability of our model. {\textbf{Limitations and future work}: This work focuses on unlocking the full potential of skeleton-based methods for ZS-VAD, yet the scene information is less exploited.
+Future work will integrate the joint understanding of both actions and scene within the zero-shot setting.}